meatball133/crystal/concepts/classes/about.md

 Classes are a central concept in [object-oriented programming][object-oriented-programming].
 [In Crystal, everything is an object][everything-is-an-object], every object has a type, and it can respond to some methods.
 Classes are blueprints to create objects, providing initial values for state, like variables, and implementations of behavior, like methods.
-When creating an object from a class, the object is an instance of that class, the instance holds all the instance variables and states.
+Objects are an instance of a class, that hold all the instance variables and states.

 ## Class definition